lblod/odrl-parser-service/README.md

 ### `POST /load-policy[?filename=NAME]`
 Insert the triples for the ODRL policy specified in the file `config/NAME.nt`.
 If no `NAME` is provided, `config/config.nt` is used as fallback.
 The service will also look for a corresponding `config/NAME.ttl` and, if found, load any prefixes defined in that file.
 These prefixes are useful to improved the readability of any generated configuration files.

+> [!warning]
+> The triples in a policy file are simply inserted into the triplestore, next to any existing resources.
+If a policy update involved removing elements, these should be manually removed from the triplestore.
+This service currently does not support that.

 ### `POST /load-prefixes[?filename=NAME]`
 Load the prefixes declared in `config/NAME.ttl` into the service.
 If not `NAME` is provided, the file `config/config.ttl` is used as fallback.
 The service will use the loaded prefixes generated configuration files.